mikemwai/cheatsheets/ServerAdmin.md

   ```
    ssh newuser@ipaddress
   ```
-  `NOTE:` `newuser` is the newly created user and `ipaddress` is the server ipaddress. `Avoid running commands using root` for the next steps.
+  `NOTE:` `newuser` is the new user you created and `ipaddress` is the ipaddress of your server. `Avoid running commands using root` for the next steps.

 ## Update the package manager
 - Ensure the server is upto date before installing any packages.